addie43110/study_notes/YEAR3/SENG310/id_in_practice.md

 - user research: data collection and analysis in shorter time frames (sprint, timebox, cycle)
 - lean UX
 - minimum viable product is a key concept

-Big design upfront (BDUF) is anathema to agile working.
+- Big design upfront (BDUF) is anathema to agile working.
+- to co-locate or not to co-locate

+## Documentation
+- capture and communicate design through documentation
+  - user research results
+  - personas
+  - detailed interface sketches
+- agile: minimal documentation, focus on design and working product
+- slack vs. email

+## Design patterns
+- proposed by Christopher Alexander
+- ex. inner courtyard
+- describes a problem, solution, and where this solution has been found to work

+### Model-view-control
+- originally introduced in SmallTalk